Positions & Affiliations

 Professor of Translational Neuromodeling & Computational Psychiatry, Institute for Biomedical Engineering, University of Zurich & ETH Zurich

 Honorary Principal, Wellcome Trust Centre for Neuroimaging, University College London

 External Scientific Member, Max Planck Institute for Metabolism Research, Cologne

 Klaas Enno Stephan is a computational neuroscientist and medical doctor.
-He is presently Full Professor for Translational Neuromodeling at UZH and ETH Zurich.
+He is presently Full Professor at UZH and ETH Zurich where he holds the Chair of Translational Neuromodeling & Computational Psychiatry.
 Additionally, he is Honorary Principal at the Wellcome Centre for Neuroimaging, London, and External Scientific Member of the Max Planck Institute for Metabolism Research, Cologne.

 Klaas’ track record includes the development of the connectivity database CoCoMac and neuroinformatics tools for connectivity analyses like Objective Relational Transformation (with Rolf Kötter), the development of widely used generative models for fMRI data and Bayesian model selection techniques (with Karl Friston and Will Penny), and empirical and theoretical work on psychiatric disease mechanisms.

 Klaas’ present work focuses on developing clinically useful “computational assays” for Computational Psychiatry and Computational Psychosomatics.
 Based on inferred disease mechanisms from brain activity and behavioural measurements, the hope is that such assays will support more precise diagnostics and individualized treatment recommendations, leading to a transformation of clinical practice and, eventually, a redefinition of mental diseases.
 Past and ongoing studies in patients have concerned schizophrenia, depression, autism, pathological gambling, and multiple sclerosis.
 An ermerging new focus is on brain-body interactions in depression.